The Rich History of Eagle Mountain House

 OVER A CENTURY OF CHARM AND HOSPITALITY

-Less than a year after the first, the present Eagle Mountain House was rebuilt and opened in 1916.
+Less than a year after the first property burned down, the present Eagle Mountain House was rebuilt and opened on July 4th, 1916.
 The Inn boasted a veranda, and 75 guest rooms, most of which had private baths.
-The originally hydro-electric elevator and main switch board located behind the front desk date from this period.
+The original hydro-electric elevator, which was added in 1926 and main switchboard, original to 1916 are still on display at the hotel.
+The Eagle Mountain House also boasts the first hotel in the state of NH to have a comprehensive fire suppression system installed throughout the building that is still in-use today.

-In 1931, the Great Depression consumed America and Eagle Mountain House was not immune.
+In 1931, the Great Depression was consuming America, and the Eagle Mountain House was not immune.
 Arthur Gale converted the farmland and cow pasture in the front of the hotel into the Eagle Mountain House Golf Course.
 The original 9-hole course remains today and is often viewed as one of the most scenic USGA rated courses in New England.
-Three of the tees are adjacent to the nationally protected Wildcat River.
-In the winter months, the course is part of the #1 rated cross country ski areas in the North East.
+Three of the tee boxes are adjacent to the nationally protected Wildcat River.
+During the winter months, the course is part of the #1 rated cross country ski areas in the Northeast.

 In 1936 ski-meister Beno Rybicki conducted the first organized skiing in the Mt.
 Washington Valley on the 9th fairway of the Eagle Mountain House Golf Course.